 Common Installation Errors That Compromise Waterproofing

-- Misaligned track systems leaving visible gaps.
+- Misaligned tracks that leave visible gaps.

 Maintenance and Care to Preserve Waterproof Features